Having a wedding or vow renewal is not something done often, so one of the questions that often comes up is, "Is tipping common? If so, how much?"

 When to Tip

 It's common to hand over the tip when your team member says goodbye, but some couples like to take care of it in advance.
-It's also not uncommon for couples to send cards for their team or even request PayPal email address.
+It's also not uncommon for couples to send cards for their team or even request PayPal or Venmo information.

 Should You Feel Like Tipping Is Required?